Due to customs being closed for the holidays, shipping will resume on Feb 22.

 2. TG(n): Toggle layer on or off

-What it does: The TG(n) is a function to toogle layer n on or off.
+What it does: The TG(n) is a function to toggle layer n on or off.
 Change the state of layer n: if it is inactive, activate it; if it is active, deactivate it.
 Assign TG(n) to a key to switch between your main layer and layer n (e.g., for the default Mac layer and Windows layer).
 Press the key once to activate the layer, and press it again to turn it off.

 Unlike the momentary activation in MO(layer), the TG(layer) function keeps the layer active until you toggle it off.